The BC Cancer

 279,000donations

-Integrated research will continue to improve and extend the lives of people with cancer.
+Integrated research will continue to improve and extend the lives of people facing cancer.

-Cancer diagnoses will increase, but so will cancer remission and survival rates.
+Cancer diagnoses may increase, but so will cancer remission and survival rates.

-Because of our donors, 4 more BC Cancer regional centres will open in Burnaby, Nanaimo, Kamloops and a second in Surrey by 2030.
+Because of our donors, four more BC Cancer regional centres will open in Burnaby, Nanaimo, Kamloops and a second in Surrey by 2030.

 by 2030